meteornium/One-Page-Site/README.md

 ![](https://media.giphy.com/media/V6zzstf5HVB72V05a5/giphy.gif)

 ## Gallery
 The gallery section contains nine images that all have hover effects when moused over.
 Additionally, the images can be clicked to enlarge, taking the user to a slideshow that takes them through the images with short captions beneath them.
-Slideshow can be exited through an 'x' on the top right.
+The slideshow was made using JavaScript, formated through CSS.
+Slideshow can be exited through an 'x' on the top right, also programmed through JavaScript.

 ### Hover Effect:
 ![](https://media.giphy.com/media/EGPgaC9tNBwi2uzIgH/giphy.gif)